-The vision for Teddington is that it will continue to be a thriving district centre with a wide range of shops, employment, and leisure, cultural and social facilities to meet the needs of the local community.
+The vision for Teddington is that it will continue to be a welcoming community for residents, visitors and business.
+The thriving and safe district centre will provide a wide range of independent and other shops, employment, leisure, cultural, health and social facilities.

 In our All in One survey in 2010, we asked people to tell us what they considered to be their ‘local area’.
 We used the information residents gave us to draw up the village area shown on this map.
 The boundaries are not prescriptive; villages overlap and people can choose whichever area they most identify with and contribute to any of the Village Plans.
 Anyone who lives close to a village area – or who works there or has some other connection – is welcome to make comments about the village plan or get involved in making the area better, even if they do not live within the village boundary as shown here.

 The Teddington area includes parts of the Fulwell and Hampton Hill, Hampton Wick and Teddington wards.

 The old village is the High Street and pre-railway development in the Park Road area.
 With the coming of the railway Teddington rapidly grew into a town.